cowboyprinter/Bible-Quoter/README.md

 - Easily extendable to include sound, images, and other books via APIs.
 - Supports translation of quotes into different languages.

+# Here is a simple example of What a visual Dark Theme looks like

+Bible Quoter Dark screenshot Screenshot 2025-01-05 114046.png

 ## Getting Started

 ### Prerequisites